top of page

 Background

-For this installation, Josef Rebbe and Joeri Bonsel recorded the Dutch tenor Henk Gunneman, who sang permutations of the Hebrew letters YHWH in different harmonic frequencies in a twelfth-century twelve sided chapel in Germany.
-By combining a special recording technique with the arrangement of four loudspeakers, the acoustics of this chapel are projected.
+For this installation, Josef Rebbe and Joeri Bonsel recorded Dutch tenor Henk Gunneman as he sang permutations of the Hebrew letters YHWH in various harmonic frequencies.
+The recording took place in a twelfth-century, twelve-sided chapel in Germany.
+Through a special recording technique and a four-speaker arrangement, the unique acoustics of the chapel are projected, bringing its reverberations into the listener's experience.

 Drüggelter Kapelle 2.jpg

-In addition to the recordings from the chapel, electronic sounds, recordings of the ocean, sand, vocals (Rugile Daujotaite), cello (Ola Renska), duduk (Benjamin Megevand), gongs and singing bowls are used.
-Through the tactile transducers, these sounds are also felt in the body, enabling a physical experience and inviting the participants to enter altered states of consciousness.
+In addition to the chapel recordings, the installation incorporates electronic sounds, ocean waves, sand, vocals (Rugile Daujotaite), cello (Ola Renska), duduk (Benjamin Megevand), gongs, and singing bowls.
+These sounds are also transmitted through tactile transducers, allowing participants to feel them within their bodies.
+This immersive physical experience invites participants to enter altered states of consciousness.

-According to the makers of this installation, vibrations act as a bridge between consciousness and matter.
-In other words the vibrations allow consciousness to reshape itself inside the human body.
+According to the creators of this installation, vibrations serve as a bridge between consciousness and matter.
+In essence, these vibrations enable consciousness to reshape and manifest itself within the human body.

 Our team